adiflint/SearchEngine/README.md

 ## Part A - read, parse and index a large corpus contains over 500,000 documents.
 It includes the following process:

-* Reading files from a given corpus
+* Reading files from a given corpus.
+Each file cotains 100-1000 documents written in xml form.
-* segmenting them into documents Parsing the corpus in batches of 50000 documents, one by one.
+* Segmenting them into documents Parsing the corpus in batches of 50000 documents, one by one.
 * The parsing could be executed with or without stemming
 * Indexing the terms of each batch: creating posting files and writing information about the terms into them.
 In addition, I create a file containing information about all the parsed documents and a united dictionary for the entire corpus.